aannenko/dotnet-download/README.md

 ```
 **Note:** In this case the script will show errors for binaries that cannot be downloaded (e.g. for `dotnet-sdk-3.1.201-linux-arm64.exe` as there's obviously no Windows installer for a Linux arm64), these errors can be ignored.

-**Example 2:** Download Windows x64 installers for 3.1 (LTS and Current channels correspond to 3.1 at the time of writing) and 2.2 SDKs and hosting bundles into C:\dotnet bypassing Azure CDN:
+**Example 2:** Download Windows x64 installers for 5.0 (Current at the time of writing), 3.1 (LTS at the time of writing) and 2.2 SDKs and hosting bundles into C:\dotnet bypassing Azure CDN:
 ```
 .\dotnet-download.ps1 -Channels LTS, Current, 2.2 -DotnetTypes sdk, hostingbundle -Architectures win-x64 -FileExtensions exe -OutputDirectory C:\dotnet -NoCdn
 ```